petelinmn/tetris-engine/readme.md

 //also gameState contains statistic that give you
 //opportunity to charge points for a game let renderFunc = gameState => {
-    //You can render your tetris game by using react, vue etc }
+    //You can render your tetris game by using react, vue etc or
+    //use it on server and send render data to client }

 //defaultHeap is optional parameter.
 It represents 2-D array of 0 and 1.